lochstar/postcss-extract-custom-properties/README.md

 ```

 # Why?

 To create a fallback for browsers that do not support [CSS Custom Properties].

-Useful for dynamic themeing.
-See [Dynamic Custom Properties](dynamic-custom-properties).
+Useful for dynamic theming.
+See [Dynamic Custom Properties](#dynamic-custom-properties).

 # Usage

 ```js
 // dependencies
 var fs = require('fs');